RandyGom3z/RandyGom3z/README.md

 - 👋 Hi, I’m @RandyGom3z.
 Founder,CEO & DAO contributor
-- 👀 I’m interested in all things web3,education, community building and fun!
+- 👀 I’m interested in all things Ai,web3,education, community building and fun!
-- 🌱 I’m currently learning DAO governance and coding.
+- 🌱 I’m currently learning Ai for Business.
-- 💞️ I’m looking to collaborate on Web3 Onboarding.
+- 💞️ I’m looking to collaborate on Ai Native Apps.
-- 📫 How to reach me @Randisima on TG/Discord and Twitter.
+- 📫 How to reach me : https://www.linkedin.com/in/randycgomez/